tendermint/tendermint/docs/tendermint-core/rpc.md

 If you are using Tendermint in-process, you will need to set the version to be displayed in the RPC.

-If you are using a makefile with your go project this can be done by using sed and `ldflags`.
+If you are using a makefile with your go project, this can be done by using sed and `ldflags`.

 Example: